Looking to make deep fried turkey without oil?

 Nu Wave Oven ($95) Prior to owning the Ronco Rotisserie, this is what I used to make roast chicken.
 The chicken always came out perfect.
 One year, my Mom roasted her Thanksgiving turkey in the Nu Wave Oven.
 It was good, better than oven-roasted, but not better than the Char-Broil Big Easy or Ronco Rotisserie.
 This would be my 3rd choice.
 Plus, you can only roast a 10 pound turkey unless you have an extender ring.

-If you’re convinced the Char Broil Big Easy is right for you, I’d appreciate it very much if you would purchase from Amazon and our affiliate link!
-Thank you!
+If you’re convinced the Char Broil Big Easy is right for you, you can find the link here:

 Don’t Brine Turkey!